Jamie Reuben

-James Adam Reuben (born May 1987) is a British businessman, son of billionaire investor David Reuben.
+James Adam Reuben (born May 1987), known professionally as Jamie Reuben, is a British socialite and businessman.
+He is son of billionaire investor David Reuben.

 Early life

-James Adam Reuben was born in May 1987, the son of billionaire David Reuben and younger brother to US property tycoon David Reuben Jr, who is married to actress Carolina Guerra.
-James was educated at North Bridge House School, and studied business at Regent's University London.
+James Adam Reuben was born in May 1987, the son of billionaire David Reuben.
+Reuben was educated at North Bridge House School and subsequently studied business at Regent's University London.

 Career

-In April 2010, Jamie Reuben's family firm Reuben Brothers bought a stake in Metro Bank and, in October 2011, he was appointed as a non-executive member of the Board of Directors.
-In February 2015, Reuben resigned from the Board.
+Reuben along with his older brother serve as principals at Reuben Brothers Limited, the private family investment office founded and run by his father and uncle David and Simon Reuben.

-In 2011, Jamie Reuben, on behalf of Reuben Brothers Limited, was the co-founder, along with financier Andrew Danenza, of the investment firm Melbury Capital, whose Advisory Board is chaired by David Reuben.
+In 2011, Reuben, on behalf of Reuben Brothers Limited and alongside financier Andrew Danenza, co-founded the investment firm Melbury Capital.
+As of 2025, Melbury Capital is considered a micro-entity with increasing liabilities and a negative net worth.

 In the 2012 London mayor election, Reuben served as chairman of Boris Johnson's re-election campaign committee.
-Reuben has donated £816,000 to the Conservative Party, and is a member of the party's Advisory Board for significant donors.
+He has donated £816,000 to the Conservative Party, and is a member of the party's Advisory Board for significant donors.

-In May 2018, brothers David and Simon Reuben bought the Burlington Arcade shopping mall for £300m and appointed Jamie Reuben as managing director.
-On 8 October 2018, Jamie Reuben was appointed to the board of London-based football club Queen's Park Rangers.
+In May 2018, Reuben's father and uncle bought the Burlington Arcade shopping mall and appointed Reuben as managing director.

-Jamie Reuben has been a principal of the Reuben Brothers firm, whose projects have included property in Grosvenor Square, properties in Italy and the 30-room boutique hotel La Residence in Mykonos.
+On 8 October 2018, Reuben's best friend Amit Bhatia, who serves as the chairman of London-based football club Queen's Park Rangers, appointed Reuben as a club board member.
+Reuben stepped down from this role in October 2020.

 In March 2021, Reuben was appointed co-chair to the Growth Board of homelessness charity Centrepoint.

-In October 2021, Reuben became co-owner of Newcastle United Football Club, alongside PCP Capital Partners and the Public Investment Fund of Saudi Arabia.
+In October 2021, Reuben's father and uncle became minority co-owners of Newcastle United after they acquired a 15% equity stake in the club.
+They subsequently appointed Reuben as a board member.

+In October 2025, Reuben made headlines for denouncing Aston Villa Football Club's decision to ban Maccabi Tel Aviv away fans from attending a Europa league fixture between the clubs.
+Villa's decision was based on public safety concerns due Maccabi Tel Aviv fans tendency to incite and engage in violent clashes with locals and commit hate crimes.
+Reuben referred to this decision to protect public safety as "appalling".